 Test a small, hidden portion of the fiber to determine effect on dyes and fiber.
-Drip apply your spotting product sparingly, and in the exact order shown on the carpet spotting guide.
+Drip apply your spotting product sparingly.
 Use product in the order indicated until spot is removed.
 Follow all product directions, cautions, and warnings carefully!

 Use a carpet spotting brush by firmly tapping the stained area repeatedly to break the stain down, and to work in your stain removing chemical.
 Avoid overly aggressive tapping or brushing!

 Thoroughly blot the area using a clean, white terry cloth towel, or equal absorbent blotting material.
 Continue shifting the towel to clean with dry areas, while applying downward pressure.

 Extract all residues, and rinse the carpeting with one of our carpet cleaning spotters, extractors, or detailing extractors.

 Use a carpet blower, an absorbent towel, a hair dryer, or open a window for air circulation to dry the stained area completely.